Algorithms for the uniqueness of the longest common subsequence

+Algorithm~\ref{alg7} does not always produce the correct result.
+See Fig.~\ref{ce3} for a counterexample.
+Here each gene in $1,2,3,4,5,6$ has degree $4$, while each gene in $7,8,9,10$ has degree $3$ .When applying Algorithm~\ref{alg7}, genes $7,8,9,10$ are first deleted, and the final result just has three genes, such as $(1,3,5)$.
+However, the LCS $(7,8,9,10)$ has four genes.

-We test Algorithm~\ref{alg7} on random graphs.
-Construct a random graph with $n$ genes, and any two genes have probability $0.5$ to have an edge in between.
+{We test Algorithm~\ref{alg7} on random graphs.
+Construct a random $3$-uniform hypergraph with $n$ genes, and any three genes have probability $p$ to have a $3$-hyperedge among them.
 Use brute-force search to find the maximum clique, and compare its size with the result of Algorithm~\ref{alg7}.
-For each $n\le 15$, we repeat this for $10000$ times, and every time Algorithm~\ref{alg7} returns the correct result.
-Therefore, for small random graphs, the $95\%$ credible interval for the success rate of Algorithm~\ref{alg7} is $[0.9997,1]$.
-We can claim that Algorithm~\ref{alg7} is a good heuristic algorithm that fails with a very small probability.
+For each $5\le n\le 12$ and $p=0.01,0.1,0.3,0.5,0.7,0.9,0.99$, we repeat this for $10000$ times.
 Since finding the true maximum clique requires exponentially slow brute-force search, we do not test on very large graphs.

-Nevertheless, Algorithm~\ref{alg7} does not always produce the correct result.
-See Fig.~\ref{ce3} for a counterexample.
-Here each gene in $1,2,3,4,5,6$ has degree $4$, while each gene in $7,8,9,10$ has degree $3$ .When applying Algorithm~\ref{alg7}, genes $7,8,9,10$ are first deleted, and the final result just has three genes, such as $(1,3,5)$.
-However, the longest common subsequence $(7,8,9,10)$ has four genes.
+See Table~\ref{random4} for the success rate of Algorithm~\ref{alg7}.
+We can see that when $p\sim 0.5$, the success rate decreases rapidly with the hypergraph size $n$.
+In practice, different gene sequences do not differ too much, and most gene triples have a $3$-hyperedge that links them.
+This corresponds to $p\sim 1$ case, and Algorithm~\ref{alg7} can generally produce the correct result.
+Still, the performance of Algorithm~\ref{alg7} is not as good as other more sophisticated yet more complicated methods \cite{torres2017hclique,rota2007continuous}.}

+{We apply Algorithm~\ref{alg7} to real gene sequencing data and manually confirm that the results are correct.
+See Appendix~\ref{app4}.}

 Assume we have $m$ sequences with $n$ genes.
 In general, the copy number of a gene is small, and we can assume the length of each sequence is $\mathcal{O}(n)$.
 The time complexities of Step 2 and Step 3 in Algorithm~\ref{alg7} are $\mathcal{O}(mn^3)$ and $\mathcal{O}(n^3)$, and the overall time complexity is $\mathcal{O}(mn^3)$.
 The space complexity is trivially $\mathcal{O}(mn+n^3)$.